Who should win at the Oscars 2019? Read the full list of nominees, with our predictions and comments on the race.

-Who should win: Roma, BlacKkKlansman, Green Book and Bohemian Rhapsody.
+Who should win: Roma, BlacKkKlansman, and Green Book.
 That’s right: we can’t narrow it down to one choice.
-The truth is that these four films are all excellent quality dramas with well-written screenplays and a message to send across.
+The truth is that these three films are all excellent quality dramas with well-written screenplays and a message to send across.
 They moved us, they entertained us, they made us think and they made us want to watch them all over again.
 It’s been an exceptional year for Motion Pictures, and that, in itself, is a victory for the industry.

 Who will probably win: Roma.
 Out of all the great films listed above, Roma is the one exceptional film that truly stands out.
 Cuarón’s most autobiographical film so far is his best one to date and our indisputable winner of this year’s Oscars.

 ANIMATED FEATURE FILM

 INCREDIBLES 2, Brad Bird, John Walker and Nicole Paradis Grindle

 ISLE OF DOGS, Wes Anderson, Scott Rudin, Steven Rales and Jeremy Dawson